Polygon-Advocates/zkThon-2023/challenge-2.md

-# 🪴 Challenge II: Deploy an ERC20 or ERC721 Token on the zkEVM Testnet
+# 🪴 Challenge II: Deploy an ERC20 or ERC721 Token on the zkEVM Testnet.

 ## Contract Address